 Probate disputes are difficult, but we can help you try to obtain the right results for your situation.
-Call 860-724-2160.New Haven, Middletown and Hartford Will Contest Attorneys
+Call 860.785.2099.

 At Aeton Law Partners, LLP, we have represented various parties in various probate litigation matters.
-This includes representing heirs, beneficiaries and fiduciaries in cases involving:
+This includes heirs, beneficiaries, and fiduciaries in cases involving:

 - Will contests: